 While the different varieties of helichrysum share much in common, each variety has its own aroma and chemical makeup.
 The resulting essential oils contain different therapeutic compounds and might be useful for different health uses.
 Heres a breakdown of the Helichrysum varieties we offer.

-Our Helichrysum Italicum, grown in France, is also known as Immortelle.
-This essential oil contains a very high level (39% or more) of neryl acetate, a compound originally discovered in neroli oil.
-Neryl acetate is one of the main skin-benefitting compounds in helichrysum, and its responsible for the skin cell regeneration and anti-aging properties that helichrysum is famous for.
+We have two varieties of Helichrysum Italicum, one that’s grown in Corsica and another that’s grown in Italy.
+Both varieties also known as Immortelle and Everlasting.
+The Helichrysum Italicum varieties that we carry contain a very high level (30% or more) of neryl acetate, a compound originally discovered in neroli essential oil.
+Neryl acetate is one of the main skin-benefitting compounds in helichrysum italicum, and it’s responsible for the skin cell regeneration and anti-aging properties that helichrysum is famous for.

-In addition to neryl acetate, our Immortelle essential oil contains significant amounts of alpha-pinene, a powerful anti-microbial compound present in rosemary and pine essential oils, and gamma-curcumene, an anti-inflammatory.
-These two compounds give our Helichrysum Immortelle its wound healing and pain relief properties.
+In addition to neryl acetate, our Helichrysum Italicum essential oils contain significant amounts of alpha-pinene, a powerful anti-microbial compound present in rosemary and pine essential oils, and gamma-curcumene, an anti-inflammatory.
+These two compounds give our Italicums their wound healing and pain relief properties.

 Helichrysum Italicum is also calming and relaxing for the mind as well as for the body.

 The essential oil of Helichrysum Gymnocephalum has a very high concentration of 1,8 cineole, also known as eucalyptol, one of the main components of eucalyptus essential oil.
-As a consequence, Helichrysum Gymnocephalum is a great aid in treating bronchitis, clearing congestion, and healing the respiratory system.
+As a consequence, Helichrysum Gymnocephalum is a great remedy for bronchitis, clearing congestion, and healing the respiratory system.